 Our graduates will learn about anatomy & physiology, pathophysiology, pharmacology, computer systems, medical terminology, reimbursement methodology, clinical data analysis, legal and compliance aspects of healthcare, healthcare data structure and delivery system and intermediate/advanced ICD diagnosia/procedural and CPT coding.
 They will also have the opportunity for internships or online practical experiences that will allow them to experience their profession in a real working environment.

-Our graduates may be eligible to sit for a variety of certification exams offered by the American Health Information Association (AHIMA) and the American Academy of Professional Coders (AAPC).
+Our graduates may be eligible to sit for certification exams offered by the American Health Information Association (AHIMA) and the American Academy of Professional Coders (AAPC).

 Program Courses – Full Time

 |MED 105||Medical Terminology||3|

 |BIO 115||Human Biology (online)||4|